| DIRECTOR | ACTRESS | CHOREOGRAPHER | ENVIRONMENTAL ACTIVIST |

 Hi my name is Kelly Todd - I started adding in my middle name because that was almost my first name and there are a million Kelly Todd’s in the world.
 I blush extremely easily and was made fun of for this from early childhood well into today.
 This trait still embarrasses me so please do not be that person who once I start blushing blurts out “OMG LOOK HOW RED YOU ARE”.
 I feel the safest and most at ease when I’m surrounded by nature - being swallowed by waves, strolling in the woods, exploring mountains, or marveling at the desert.
 I’m pretty shy upon first meeting and sometimes look like I’m drifting off when I’m intensely listening.
 I moved to LA for a man once and though the relationship didn’t work, it was one hell of an adventure.
 I always said I would never live in New York City, yet here I am going on 10 years.

 My gut is my guide for everything - collaborations, food, loves, packing.
 I tend to flee my “home” every two years for a big adventure that reminds me that my home is where my community is and that the planet is truly a big beautiful gift.
 I cry at pretty much everything and could spend weeks watching great films.
-I have a deep obsession with surrealism and I’ve recently become enamored with native plants and dried bouquets.
+I have a deep obsession with surrealism, love horror films, and I’ve recently become enamored with native plants and dried bouquets.
 My alter ego dream is being in a roller derby.

 The bio the applications and magazines want